Matching Estimators for Causal Effects of Multiple Treatments: Simulations

 We further detail the effects of the principal determinants of coverage by averaging over the other factors.
 Table~\ref{coverage.g} shows the median region coverage for the newly proposed methods based on $b$, $P$, and $\gamma$.
 In settings with $\gamma=1$ and $P=3$, B-N and BC-N have median coverages that are at or above nominal across all levels of $b$.
 In settings with $\gamma=1$ and $P=6$, B-N and BC-N have median coverages that are at or above nominal for $b\leq0.5$, and lower than nominal when $b>0.5$.
-The latter configurations are hard cases for matching estimators \citep{rubin-79}.
+The latter configurations are hard cases for matching estimators \cite{rubin-79}.
 Both point estimates with randomization based sampling variance have close to nominal coverage only when the covariate distributions are similar across treatment groups ($b=0.00$), which is practically a randomized experiment.
 Median coverages are higher than nominal for B-N and BC-N when $\gamma=2$.
-Median coverages when using IPW or DR were lower than nominal for $\gamma=1$ and $b\geq0.50$ (data not shown).
+Median coverages for IPW or DR were lower than nominal for $b\geq0.25$ and $t$-distributed continuous covariates (data in Table 3 of Supplementary Material).

-Table~\ref{coverage.dist} shows the median region coverage for the newly proposed, IPW, and DR methods based on $b$ and $f$.
-In settings with $f=N$, B-N and BC-N have median interval coverages that are above nominal across all levels of $b$, whereas IPW and DR have median interval coverages that are at or just below nominal.
-In settings with $f=t_{7}$, B-N and BC-N have median interval coverages that remain above nominal across all levels of $b$, whereas IPW and DR have median interval coverages that are progressively lower than nominal for increasing $b$.